winitzki/scall/tutorial/programming_dhall.md

 It remains to implement the function `coalg` whose Haskell type signature is `Int → P Int`.
 That function must do two things: first, it must decide which of the parts (`P1` or `P2`) of the union type `P Int` will be created.
-Second, in case the calculation must use a recursive call, `coalg` must prepare the data for the recursive invocation as well as for the post-processing.
+Second, in case the calculation  uses a recursive call, `coalg` must prepare the data for the recursive invocation as well as for the post-processing.

 A Haskell implementation of `coalg` is:
 ```haskell